Sky Garden Help Center

 What time is the Sky Garden open for ticket holders?

 Sky Garden is open seven days a week, from early until late.
-Ticket holders can visit from 10am – 6pm weekdays, 11am – 9pm weekends.
+Ticket holders can visit from 10am – 6pm weekdays, 11am – 9pm weekends and Bank Holidays.
 View a full list of our opening times here.

 Can I book a window table?